mglerner/IntroToBiophysics/README.md

 let us determine whether a process in the cell is governed by random diffusion, or whether active transport (molecular motors) are needed to move things from one part of a cell to another?
 How does dialysis work (spoiler: entropy!)?
+What are the main forces governing protein folding?
 We'll develop a small number of fundamental physical models, and apply them to a broad range of biological problems.
 These physical models give us both a new perspective on biology and a way of gaining quantitative biological intuition across that range of problems.

 ## Textbook(s) ##